bbauska/JS-Programs/README.md

 // doubles is now [2,  6, 8]
 ```

-filter: The filter method is used to create a new array with all elements
+<p><b>filter:</b> The filter method is used to create a new array with all elements
 that pass a test (meet a condition) provided by a function.
 It returns a new
-array with the elements that satisfy the condition.
+array with the elements that satisfy the condition.</p>

 ```
 const numbers - [1, 2, 3,  5, 6];